CybercentreCanada/assemblyline4_docs/docs/installation/configuration/submission.md

           validation_type: text
 ```

-Someone who submits with `type: INGEST` has to have an `owner` field in their metadata of by `text` and can optionally provide an `epoch` and `name` meta.
+Someone who submits with `type: INGEST` has to have an `owner` field in their metadata of type `text` and can optionally provide an `epoch` and `name` meta which needs to be of the specified type.
 However, someone who submits with `type: TEST` only has to provide an `owner` field in the metadata for the validation to pass and for their submission to proceed to analysis.